Politics and sports: Formula One

 The 2022 Saudi Arabian Grand Prix was impacted by the Saudi-led war on Yemen.
-Yemen’s Houthi rebels carried out a missile attack on an Aramco oil depot (approximately 10 miles from the circuit), causing an explosion, during the first of two practice sessions.
-The incident highlighted risks for the race, with drivers, such as Lewis Hamilton, raising concerns over the event’s safety.
+Yemen's Houthi rebels carried out a missile attack on an Aramco oil depot (approximately 10 miles from the circuit), causing an explosion, during the first of two practice sessions.
+The incident highlighted risks for the race, with drivers, such as Lewis Hamilton, raising concerns over the event's safety.
 After discussions lasting several hours, an agreement was reached to hold the event.
 Besides the attack, there were serious questions over the years of human rights abuses in Saudi Arabia.
 The authoritative regime was criticised for its continued repression of dissidents, particularly in light of the mass execution of 81 people two weeks before the race.

 In 2020, Formula One Group launched "We Race As One" initiative in the wake of Black Lives Matter movement gaining prominence in 2020.
 Since 2020 season some drivers are taking a knee to show solidarity.
 The movement focused on three aspects: sustainability, diversity and inclusion, and community.
 The move received mixed reaction among fans, some fans criticized the move as ironic as some races are still being held in countries with poor human rights record such as Bahrain, Saudi Arabia, Qatar, Russia, China, Azerbaijan, etc. In 2022, Formula One decided to scrap the "We Race As One" gesture, however the move was criticized by some drivers.

 Olympics

 Going as far back as the 1936 Olympics, Adolf Hitler used this as a stage to promote Aryan nationalism for Germany with his ideological belief of racial supremacy.
 The Olympics were used as a method of hardening the German spirit and instilling unity among German youth.
 It was also believed that sport was a "way to weed out the weak, Jewish, and other undesirables."
 As a result, many Jews and Gypsies were banned from participating in sporting events.
 While Germany did top the medal table, the Nazi depiction of ethnic Africans as inferior was dispelled by Jesse Owens' gold medals in the 100m, 200m, 4 × 100 m relay and long jump events.
 There were questions as to whether Hitler acknowledged Owens' victories.
 On the first day of competition, Hitler left the stadium after only shaking hands with the German victors.
 An Olympic committee member then insisted that Hitler either greet every medalist or none at all; he chose the latter.
-At the games he was visited by Adi Dassler, the founder of Adidas, who offered new shoes to Owens.
+At the games he was visited by Adi Dassler, who would later found Adidas and offered new shoes to Owens.